nathan-contino/nathan-contino.github.io/_posts/2021-06-04-leadville-twin-lakes-turquoise-lake.markdown

 - some valuable lessons about charging your bike lights

-- that Mandarb (my 1990s steel mountain bike) can handle just about any terrain I can throw at him.
+- that Mandarb (my 1990s steel mountain bike) can handle just about any terrain I can throw at him

 - that a 13% grade is just about the steepest hill I can climb on rocky, muddy terrain

-- even if Colorado is *usually* sunny... that thunderstorms can still take several hours to blow over.
+- even if Colorado is *usually* sunny... that thunderstorms can still take several hours to blow over

 Even so, I had an absolute blast.
 It felt good to complete my most difficult bike ride ever (with both natural and personal-stupidity imposed obstacles)